-The new country's entire economy benefited from the slave trade (it wasn't just a "southern" thing).
+Sadly, the new country's entire economy benefited from the slave trade.
+The slave trade was not just a "southern" thing; northern industrialists were making their living from that trade, too.
 That slave trade, too, was often justified in the name of religion.
-It is one of the great miracles of religion that African-Americans actually found a source of salvation within the white man's religion; they took the slavery story of the Exodus-the flight to freedom and into the Promised Land-and they made it theirs.
-(Such is the way of God.
-God will not let salvation be confined to only the powerful few.)
+It is one of the great miracles of religion that African-Americans actually found a source of salvation within the white man's religion; they took the slavery story of the Exodus -the flight to freedom and into the promised land -and they made it theirs.
+Such is the way of God.
+God will not let salvation be confined to only the powerful few.

 The United States, then, has had its share of divisive and oppressive history, often justified by religion.
-But something new happened in this country, something which I give gracious thanks for this week.
+But something new happened in this country, something for which I give gracious thanks this week.
 The founders of our country figured out a way to separate church and state in a way that gave enormous freedom to each.

-Martin Marty, the great church historian, calls the principle of the separation of church and state as large a revolution as was the War of Independence: "The statesmen founders of the United States... set out to convince churchly citizens that religion was larger than their own sects. ...
-They [separated] what both tribal and church-minded people had kept bound together of thousands of years.
+Martin Marty, the great church historian, calls the principle of the separation of church and state as large a revolution as was the War of Independence: "The statesmen founders of the United States... set out to convince churchly citizens that religion was larger than their own sects. ...They [separated] what both tribal and church-minded people had kept bound together of thousands of years.
 No shots were fired, but in their own ways these achievements amounted to an American revolution as much as did the War of Independence."
 (Marty, Pilgrims in Their Own Land, p.
 155).

-We do have a long way to go.
-Today, the plurality of various religions presents us with another challenge.
+Today, we have a long way to go.
+Today, the plurality of various religions, and the plurality of so much earnest opinion, presents us with another challenge.
 But the genius of American separation of church and state gives us a noble platform from which to meet that challenge.
 We can do it.
 If our early American religious communities found a way to live above their differences, perhaps we can teach the world to live peaceably above those differences, too.
-It is no longer just the Protestants and the Roman Catholics who must learn to trust one another, but now it is the Christians and the Jews and the Moslems and the Hindus, too.
-We can do it.
+It is no longer just the Protestants and the Roman Catholics who must learn to trust one another, but now it is the Christians and the Jews and the Moslems and the Hindus, too, and the atheists.